Wills and Probate Solicitors in Ireland

 Enduring Power of Attorney – often referred to as an EPA.
 This is an important tool in future planning.
 You can give decision-making and other powers such as those around finances to another person called an Attorney which will only take effect when an individual becomes mentally incapacitated and no longer capable of managing their affairs, at which time the EPA is registered.

 Inquest – a public enquiry held in connection with the circumstances surrounding a death where that death has been because of unnatural causes.

-The two partners of Carmody Moran solicitors have a combined total of in excess of twenty five years professional legal experience.
-Together with their associates they aim to make the Court process as straight forward and navigable as possible while being on hand to alleviate their clients concerns and worries about going through the Court process.
+The two senior partners of Carmody Moran, Probate Solicitors in Dublin, have a combined total of in excess of thirty years of professional legal experience.
+Together with their associates, they aim to make the Court process as straightforward and navigable as possible while being on hand to alleviate their client’s concerns and worries about going through the Court process.

 He has significant experience in personal injury cases and general litigation having handled literally thousands of cases on behalf of clients based in Ireland and abroad.

 Niamh Moran is one of the founding partners of Carmody Moran Solicitors and is a solicitor with wide ranging experience across all areas of general practice.

 Niamh manages the family law, conveyancing in Dublin, and probate divisions of the practice.
 Niamh’s practice of law is extremely varied and she is regularly sought out for her expertise by clients and colleagues alike.